 - Repetitive motions: Repetitive motions, such as lifting heavy objects or performing the same movements over and over, can put stress on the discs in the spine and lead to a herniated disc.

-- Poor posture: Poor posture, such as slouching or hunching over, can put extra pressure on the discs in the spine and lead to a herniated disc.
+- Poor posture: Poor posture can put extra pressure on the discs in the spine and lead to a herniated disc.

-- Genetics: Some people may be more prone to herniated discs due to genetic factors that affect the structure and function of the spine.
+- Genetics: Some people may acquire a herniated discs due to genetic factors that affect the structure and function of the spine.

 - Obesity: Obesity can put extra stress on the spine and increase the risk of a herniated disc.